realk1ko/samba-container/README.md

 container, the Samba server will be advertised to all mDNS-compatible devices on your network.
 This allows you to find your server via local network discovery on Apple devices and most Linux distributions.

 Configuration for mDNS is done via the `smb.conf` as with normal Samba and Avahi setups.
+However, placeholders that can be used to configure Samba (e. g. `%h` for the hostname) do not work with the mDNS component of this container.

 **Please note: mDNS is only supported for IPv4 currently.**